dlim2012/rl-santorini/README.md

-# Board game santorini using reinforcement algorithms
+# Board game Santorini using reinforcement algorithms
 This project applies Reinforcement algorithms to the board game Santorini without Godly powers.
 The training uses the minimax agents and self-play technique, and PPO, A2C, and TRPO are applied to this board game.

 ## Install with python 3.8